timreichen/Bundler/README.md

 ```

 This will analyze the entry file `index.html` and its dependencies, generate
-bundles and write the output files into an directory (default `dist`).
+bundles and write the output files into an directory.

 #### Options <!-- omit in toc -->